UP rape survivor set ablaze on way to court, battles for life at Delhi hospital

 Doctors attending on her at the Shyama Prasad Mukherjee Hospital in Lucknow said she is in a "very serious" condition.
 "The condition of the girl who was set on fire and bought here at 10 am is very serious.
 She has 90 per cent burn injuries and we are taking the utmost care," Medical Superintendent Dr Ashutosh Dubey told PTI.

 In the evening, the state government arranged an air ambulance to take her to Delhi, Lucknow Commissioner Mukesh Meshram told PTI.
-Authorities created a “green corridor” for her to be moved from the Lucknow hospital to Amausi airport.
-In Delhi, a similar corridor was created so that the ambulance could rush her to Safdarjung Hospital from the airport, avoiding traffic.
+Meshram said a team of doctors accompanied the woman.

 In a tweet, the Uttar Pradesh police said the victim had lodged an FIR alleging that she had been raped between January 19 and December 12, 2018 by one of the accused on the pretext that he would marry her.
 The accused was arrested then and got out on bail on November 25, police said while responding to a tweet by Congress general secretary Priyanka Gandhi Vadra.